 Promote yourself.
 We encourage you to promote yourself anytime during your performance.
 Bring some CDs to sell, or collect people’s contact info on a signup sheet.
 Ask if anyone there wants to host you for a groupmuse next month.
 Bring business cards.
 It’s all great!

-All groupmuse guests should arrive understanding they’re expected to pay the musician at least $10 in cash or online at the event.
+All groupmuse guests should arrive understanding they’re expected to pay the musician at least $20 in cash or online at the event.
 (However, we never turn anyone away for lack of funds!)
 The emcee will remind them just in case, and they’ll be completely responsible for collecting the payments after your performance.
 Groupmuse ensures that its musicians earn a minimum of $100 each (up to 4 performers).
 Read more on minimum musician payments below.

 Collect your cash payments from the emcee before the night is over.
 Online payments will be deposited directly into your account via Stripe.
 Guests can make online payments using our app or website, but you won’t do anything with either the night of.
 If you have any problems getting the online payments, send us a message at [email protected].